PERK: Long-Context Reasoning as Test-Time Learning: Training and Inference Details

 \paragraph{Hardware Information} All training runs are conducted on a single Nvidia H100 GPU with 93GB of VRAM.
 The training jobs run on an internal research cluster managed by Slurm.
 Each job is provided with 64 CPUs and 64GB of RAM.
 The GPU is completely utilized without sharing with other concurrent jobs.

 \paragraph{Standard Hyperparameters} Each training (for \perk{} and baselines) sets 2 epochs as the maximum runtime with early stopping based on validation loss.
 In practice, most training runs typically stop early, within one epoch of runtime.
 We set the baseline training and \perk{}'s outer loop learning rate to 1e-5, and the weight decay to 0.01.
 We use a cosine learning rate scheduler with 0.03 of the total optimization steps as the warm-up phase.
 We use PyTorch Lightning \footnote{\url{https://lightning.ai/docs/pytorch/stable/}} as the trainer for \perk{}.
-The Qwen and GPT-2 FT-ICR baselines are trained using the Open-Instruct \cite{lambert2025tulu3pushingfrontiers} trainer from AI2, and the Mamba FT-ICR baselines are trained using the Huggingface Trainer \footnote{\url{https://huggingface.co/docs/transformers/en/main_classes/trainer}}.
+The Qwen and GPT-2 FT-ICR baselines are trained using the Open-Instruct \citep{lambert2025tulu3pushingfrontiers} trainer from AI2, and the Mamba FT-ICR baselines are trained using the Huggingface Trainer \footnote{\url{https://huggingface.co/docs/transformers/en/main_classes/trainer}}.
 For the stress test of length generalization beyond 64K tokens, we change the default maximum position of 32768 to 131072.

 \paragraph{LoRA Hyperparameters} We set LoRA rank to 256 for both \perk{} GPT-2 and \perk{} Qwen.
 We use the default values for the other hyperparameters, including setting the alpha to 16 and the dropout to 0.1.
 We apply LoRA to all modules in the model architecture.
-For GPT-2, the number of active training parameters of \perk{} is 38M, 30\% of the total parameter number.
-For Qwen, the number of active training parameters of \perk{} is 140M, which is also 30\% of the total parameter number.
+For 1B scale and below, we apply LoRA to all layers in the model.
+However, for 7B and 8B models, we apply it only to the top 4 layers in order to reduce the memory overhead of meta-learning.
 We set the scaling factor $\alpha$ to 16 initially and enable rank-stabilized LoRA fine-tuning \cite{kalajdzievski2023rslora}, which results in a target $\alpha$ of 256, corresponding to a rank of 256.